regen-network/regen-ledger/rfcs/000-template.md

 # Need

-What the identified need?
+What's the identified need?
 A need should relate to an important and specific opportunity or use case.

 # Approach